 4.3 Operational aspects

-Editor Note:

-- Impact of WAB mobility within an existing RAN (e.g., inter-gNB neighbour relations).

-- Inter-gNB- and gNB-to-CN signalling to address the support of WAB.

-4.3.1 WAB-node Integration procedure
+4.3.1 WAB-node integration procedure

 Figure 4.3.1-1 WAB-node integration procedure

 Phase 1: WAB-MT setup.
 The WAB-MT of a WAB-node connects to the network in the same way as a UE by performing RRC connection setup procedure with the BH-RAN-node.
 The WAB-MT then performs, authorization and authentication with the BH-5GC.
 After the WAB-MT is authorized, the WAB-MT can establish one or more PDU sessions for backhauling.